ahmed-rebai/TSYP-AESS-Challange-/README.md

-# TSYP-AESS-Challange-
+# TSYP 11 -AESS-Challange-
 This is the repository for the challenge where you can find all technical resources used for our innovative idea.
 # Mars Rover Innovation Project

 ## Overview

 Welcome to the Mars Rover Innovation Project repository!
 Our innovative idea is poised to revolutionize spatial exploration, particularly on Mars, addressing key limitations observed in previous rover deployments.
-The challenges include harsh environmental conditions, limited energy resources, and constrained access to vital materials.

 ## Solution Overview